As a programmer, you often have to debug your own code or code written by a coworker. I don't like debugging, but as you know:

 }

 I use the nq format to prevent Visual Studio from adding quotes around the value.
-You'll find valid formats in the documentation.
+You can find valid formats in the documentation.

-Note that you can also add the attribute to a type you don't own by adding the attribute at the assembly level and by specifying the Target property:
+Note that you can also apply this attribute to a type you don't own by using it at the assembly level and specifying the Target property:

 C#